Ikenna1414/SQL-Project/cleaning_data.md

 I can see that product price and product unit price (once normalized) are same.
 So I eliminated one of those columns.

+Neither fullvisitorid nor visitorid are unique in the all_sessions table.
+This was in an attempt to find a primary key for the table.

 Queries:
 Below, provide the SQL queries you used to clean your data.